behnam2014/ssoar-gold-standard/v1-2017-Jun/README.md

  	* [cermine/xml](reference-segmentation/cermine/xml)

  ## Paper Selection
 We randomly select our papers from the 33,954 available publications that were available on [SSOAR repository](http://www.ssoar.info/).
 The random order of SSOAR publications that we used can be found at [random-ssoar-ids.csv](corpus/de/random-ssoar-ids.csv).
 For easier referencing we introduce a second ID, the EXCITEID, which refers to the position of a SSOAR ID in the above list.
 For example, ``109-12826.pdf`` refers to SSOAR ID 12826 which appears in line 109 in [corpus/de/random-ssoar-ids.csv](corpus/de/random-ssoar-ids.csv).
+By replacing SSOARID in [http://www.ssoar.info/ssoar/handle/document/SSOARID](https://www.ssoar.info/ssoar/handle/document/SSOARID), you can access each paper (metadata + pdf).
 We excluded the following publications from our gold standard:

  * Non-German publications
- * Publications that were scanned
  * Publications that were scanned (images)
  * Publications that do not contain a reference section